 2. Next, determine the final PSA level (PSA2).

-3. Next, calculate the difference between the final and initial PSA levels (PSA2 – PSA1).
+3. Next, calculate the ratio of the final to initial PSA levels (PSA2 / PSA1).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.